JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 These are the states where we can no longer roll the full 3v2 configuration, requiring a different probability model.
 At which point, we have 2 choices:

-- Ignore the remainder knowing that the error term is ridiculously small at that point (what I did in March, and I found an upper bound for the error term)
+- Ignore the remainder knowing that the error term is ridiculously small at that point (you can even derive an upper bound for the error)
-- Recompute the probability space for fewer dice and finish those final tail ends (what I did now in November)
+- Recompute the probability space for fewer dice and finish those final tail ends (exact solution, more complex)

 ### Architecting for Rigorous Analysis